RebornBeat/Hearth/README.md

 - **Shadow findings are not prevention.** Shadow audit detects and records; it does not stop the violation from having happened.
 Irreversible damage in shadow mode is real damage — that is precisely the information shadow mode exists to capture.
+- **Counterfactuals are tiered — and tier 3 is not simulation.** State-bound counterfactuals are computable from the capture; re-execution is sound only over captured / deterministic environments; world-generation (a different model producing a different downstream world) requires live runs.
+Every counterfactual result ships with its tier, and tier-3 claims must be backed by execution, not replay.
+- **The factor space is combinatorial.** Factors × levels × postures × R × models ×
+  harnesses explodes quickly.
+The taxonomy exists to make sampling principled, not exhaustive — reported results must state which cells of the factor matrix they cover.
-- **Design-stage numbers are illustrative.** The R-sweep and Hearth-Delta tables show the axis, not earned results.
-The values are claims to be earned by the benchmark suite ([§18](#18-benchmark-harness-power--traversal-power)), not facts yet.
+- **Design-stage numbers are illustrative.** The R-sweep, Hearth-Delta, and factor-delta tables show the axes, not earned results.
+The values are claims to be earned by the benchmark suite ([§19](#19-benchmark-harness-power--traversal-power)), not facts yet.

 ---

-## 25. Prior art
+## 27. Prior art

 The full surveyed landscape — including hedged, verify-before-citing names — lives in [`docs/PRIOR_ART.md`](docs/PRIOR_ART.md).
 The solidly citable pieces: